 - In Yu Gi Oh Zexal, there's a place called BARian; it's unclear exactly where it is, but this seedy bar with poor lighting seems to be a popular place for the Barians, the villains in season two.
-(Although, the only customers who have been seen there are two of them, Alit and Gilag.)
+(Although, the only customers who have been seen there are two of them, Alito and Girag.)

-- In Nanatsu No Taizai, the Boar Hat can be seen as this from a different perspective since the Seven Deadly Sins are seen as criminals within the setting of the manga.
+- In The Seven Deadly Sins, the Boar Hat can be seen as this from a different perspective since the Seven Deadly Sins are seen as criminals within the setting of the manga.

 - The Bar With No Name, in Medina County, Ohio (of the Marvel Universe) — infamously the location where the vigilante Scourge of the Underworld disguised himself as the bartender to assassinate 18 supervillains (who had ironically gathered there to discuss how to deal with all the recent Scourge murders).
 Marvel's Bar With No Name has multiple branches; there's another one operating in New York City.

 - This story was reused in an issue of Punisher: War Journal.
 A group of villains gather at the New York branch to honor Stilt-Man, a supervillain who the Punisher had killed in issue #1 of the series.
 This time, the bartender is the Punisher, who poisons everyone's drinks and blows the place up.
 Unlike the Scourge incident, everyone survives and it was back in business in less than a month.

 - Regular Mooks go to Josie's.